zParik/Qyra/README.md

 ## Linux on Wayland (Arch, Hyprland, etc.)

 The AppImage is pre-patched to use your system's `libwayland-client.so` instead of the bundled copy, and the app disables WebKitGTK's DMA-buf renderer at startup.
-Both fixes are baked in, no `LD_PRELOAD` or env var workarounds needed.
+If there are issues, try `LD_PRELOAD=/usr/lib/libwayland-client.so Quire.appimage`.

 ## Development